Uffe-H-Thygesen/SDEbook/code/TABLE.md

 |7.2	|149	|[ito-integral-linear.R](ito-integral-linear.R)|
 |13.6   |344    |[DVM.R](DVM.R)|

-Code for figures in chapter 8 and onwards are still awaiting cleanup.
+Code for some figures in chapter 8 and onwards are still awaiting cleanup.